py-pdf/fpdf2/docs/TextRegion.md

 * Balanced columns, which all end on the same hight.
 Currently columns are filled to the maximum height from left to right.
 * Columns with differing widths (no balancing possible in this case).

+## Paragraphs ##

+The primary purpose of paragraphs is simply to enable variations in horizontal text alignment, while the horizontal extents of the text are managed by the text region.

+Other than text regions, paragraphs should alway be used as context managers and never be reused.
+Violating those rules may result in the entered text turning up on the page out of sequence.

+### Possible future extensions

+* Setting the spacing at the top/bottom of paragraphs
+* first-line indent